matcom/cool-compiler-2021/src/docs/codegen.md

 ...
 <init idn>

-# Si existe alguna variable let inicializada con una expresion, ejecutarla
+# Si existe alguna variable let inicializada con una expresion, ejecutar dicha expresion
 <do_idq_expr_and_save_to_idq>
 <do_idk_expr_and_save_to_idk>
 ...